magento/devdocs/guides/v2.0/cloud/live/stage-prod-migrate.md

 	* To SSH into the `master` branch of your Integration environment:

 			magento-cloud environment:ssh
-2. Find the database login information:
+2. Find the database login information with the following command:

 		php -r 'print_r(json_decode(base64_decode($_ENV["MAGENTO_CLOUD_RELATIONSHIPS"]))->database);'
-3. Create a database dump:
+3. Create a database dump.
+The following command creates a database dump as a gzip file.

 	For Starter environments and Pro Integration environments: